totorogendut/fundme/README.md

 </script>
 ```

-If you prefer to work directly from JSON, like listing revenue sharing contributors from server-side, you can also write an array in `<script fundme type="application/json">` tags.
+If you prefer to work directly from JSON, like listing revenue sharing contributors from server-side or static sites, you can also write an array in `<script fundme type="application/json">` tags.
 (Note the `fundme` attribute!)

 ```html
 <script fundme type="application/json">